UNIX / Linux Shell Scripting Tutorial

 is actually only one parameter (no spaces between the quoted parameters), and that you can test this by replacing the echo command with (for example) ls.

-Most characters (*, ', etc) are not interpreted (ie, they are taken literally) by means of placing them in double quotes (").
-They are taken as is and passed on the the command being called.
+Most characters (*, ', etc) are not interpreted (ie, they are taken literally) by means of placing them in double quotes ("").
+They are taken as is and passed on to the command being called.
 An example using the asterisk (*) goes:

 $ echo *